 In Honolulu, Hawaii, USA: The Center for Excellence in Disaster Management and Humanitarian Assistance and the University of Hawaii

 In Geneva, Switzerland: The Geneva Centre for Education and Research in Humanitarian Action (CERAH, University of Geneva), and the WHO

 In Fukuoka, Japan: The Japanese Red Cross Kyushu International College of Nursing

 In Havana, Cuba: Escuela Nacional de Salud Publica and the Cuban Red Cross

 In Tehran, Iran: The School of Public Health at the Tehran University of Medical Sciences and the Iranian Red Crescent

-In New Delhi, India: TBC, The WHO's Office for India, the Indian Red Cross Society and the National Disaster Management Authority (TBC)
+In New Delhi, India: International Institute for Health Management Research, The WHO's Office for India, the Indian Red Cross Society and the National Disaster Management Authority (TBC)